21 Types of Moths in Florida

 Near the head, you may spot orange patches on the upper part of the forewing, reminiscent of certain Leaf-footed, Seed, and Largid plant bugs.

-To be real with you, while at rest, this moth lays its wings flat, but its long legs may still be visible, offering a glimpse of its peculiar profile where the head is elevated above the rest of its body.
+To be honest, while at rest, this moth lays its wings flat, but its long legs may still be visible, offering a glimpse of its peculiar profile, where the head is elevated above the rest of its body.

 The body stance and wing shape of the Boxwood Leaftier moths also resemble that of plant bugs.